korneliuszo/vbados/README.md

 * Investigate how to interact with "long file name" API providers like 9x or DOSLFN, so that compatible programs can list and use long file names.

+* Provide an out-of-the-box method to use the wheel under protected mode Windows, to replace the current VKD patch method.

 * Would it be possible to use a hardware rendered mouse pointer in Windows 3.x, without having to replace the video driver?
   This would also help other emulators.